-Davlantes et. al. found that supervision and training were not statistically associated with proper malaria case management in Guinea.
-Instead, the most strongly and consistently predictive factor was a provider norms index, which measured the perceived adherence to malaria case management guidelines among the providers' colleagues [8].
-The influence of norms is plausible since providers typically look to medical colleagues for information about malaria [28] in the context of scarce access to other sources of information, and since norms have been implicated as behavioral determinants for provider behaviors in other health areas [29].
+Davlantes, et al. found that supervision and training were not statistically associated with proper malaria case management in Guinea.
+Instead, the most strongly and consistently predictive factor was a provider norms index, which measured the perceived adherence to malaria case management guidelines among the providers' colleagues.
+The influence of norms is plausible since providers typically look to medical colleagues for information about malaria.
+In the context of scarce access to other sources of information, and since norms have been implicated as behavioral determinants for provider behaviors in other health areas.
 However, norms are typically unmeasured by assessments involving malaria providers, so it is not known how much of an issue this is in other countries.
-Ideally, norms would be consistently measured as potential determinants of behavior (see step 6, monitoring and evaluation).
+Ideally, norms would be consistently measured as potential determinants of behavior (see Step 6: Use a holistic approach to monitoring and evaluation).